ve3wwg/ESP8266_TCP_UDP/README.md

 Notes:
 ------
     1. Some usb serial adapters may label this connection as DTR.
-    2. If your serial adapter runs on either 5V 3.3V by jumper, you may find that you need a 1K pull-down resistor between CTS and ground (this was necessary on mine to bring the CTS low voltage below 0.6V).
+    2. If your serial adapter runs on either 5V or 3.3V by jumper, you may find that you need a 1K pull-down resistor between CTS and ground (this was necessary on mine to bring the CTS low voltage below 0.6V).